andresmichel/one-dark-theme/README.md

 "theme": "One Dark.sublime-theme"
 ```

-For Sublime Text 2 include this line
+For Sublime Text 2 include this line:
 ```json
 "sublime_text_2": true
 ```